'What were you thinking?!'

 Members of the crew scampered away to do his bidding, while some of them took it upon themselves to tie Vita and Wolf to the main mast.
 Dylis and Glaw were left with their guards and Dylis did her best not to show the relief she felt at that.

-A rope was thrown off of the prow, each of its ends in the hands of ten members of the crew.
+A rope was thrown over the prow, each of its ends in the hands of ten members of the crew.
 They walked back to the middle of the deck at a sedated pace, keeping the rope slack enough not to catch against the side of the ship.
 The noise of their approaching footsteps sounded like the ceremonial drumbeat before a banishment.

 When they started tying the rope ends around Thais' wrists, Dylis could no longer deny the reality of what was to come.
 Thais was swaying on her feet, leaning on the guards that held her.
 Keelhauling was not an execution method, at least not that Dylis had heard, but it probably could be if the victim was unconscious.

-The Field Marshal came to a halt by Thais and the bag with the necklace.
+The Field Marshal came to a halt by Thais and the bag with the necklaces.
 He stuck his hand in the bag and pulled out a small knife.
 It was a delicate thing, bone white and no bigger than his hand, with carvings Dylis couldn't make out from where she stood.

 She heard Wolf gasp, Vita curse and Glaw give a muffled yelp, as the Field Marshal grabbed Thais hair and tilted her head, baring her neck.
 Slowly, he let the knife slide into her skin, cutting a long gash from her ear to her shoulder, right across her demon marks.